Asilvorcarp/ApexHeirloom/Readme.md

    2. After running `Code Cell B`, operate the game to capture the buttons.

+      This includes: **//TODO**

-   3. After running `Code Cell C`, enter the game menu page, then it'll start automatically (with config of which heirloom do you want).
+   3. After running `Code Cell C`, enter the game menu page, then it'll start to repeat automatically (with config of which heirloom do you want).

 4. Sit back and relax.

    (when it's done, it'll show a message box)

+5. If you want to interrupt it, press `Ctrl + C`. //TODO

 ## Todo